jaackie25/Project1/README.md

 Tech Stack: HTML, JS, CSS, phaser.io(maybe) or createJS(maybe).
 My plan for the background is to have a sunset sky color style with clouds.
 Then a path that Sailormoon will be walking on and where all the obstacles will be.
 A score will appear on the right hand corner of the game.
-Score will be calculated by distance travelled.
+Score will be calculated by distance travelled on the x-axis.
-Collision detection will be calculated with a function the object will have a position on the x-y axis and have a set height and width.
+A collision will be calculated with a function and if else statements.
+The object will have a position on the x-y axis and have a set height and width.
+Then using an if else to determine if the character has hit any obstacles.
+There will be function for the main characters that calculates her position based on the size of the game and will have her set width and height.
+EventListeners will be created for the keypress for the characters movement in the game.
+I will also have a 2 functions for when my character jumps

 WireFrames for the game:
 ![gameplaydraft](./gameplaydraft.png)